cjoakim/azure-batch-examples/README.md

 $ ./venv.sh
 ```

-venv.sh uses pip and the requirements.txt file to create the python virtual environment on your workstation.
+**venv.sh** uses pip and the requirements.in file to create a python virtual environment
+on your workstation.

 #### requirements.in file:
 ```